Standard Admission: Frequently Asked Questions

 You must reapply.
 Applications are valid for one session only.
 When you apply again, your old application will come up.
 Be sure to select the "reset" button to continue the reapplication process.
-You will also need to resubmit a new resume and a new admission essay (the questions for the admission essay change each session, and can be found on our website, under standard admission).
+You will also need to resubmit a new resume and a new admission essay (the question for the admission essay changes each session, and can be found on our website, under standard admission).

 After admission, what GPA do I need to remain admitted and eligible to graduate?

 To remain in the Tippie College of Business, you must have a cumulative grade-point average of at least 2.00 in all college course work attempted, all course work attempted in business, all course work attempted in the major, all course work attempted at the University of Iowa, all business course work attempted at the University of Iowa, and all course work in the major attempted at the University of Iowa.

 Is there a higher tuition for students admitted to the college?

 Yes.
 An expanded tuition supplement proposal was approved by the Board of Regents in December 2011.
 Starting with the fall 2012 semester, TCOB students who have 0 to 59 total hours of credit will pay a $1,000 tuition supplement for the academic year—$500 for the fall semester and $500 for the spring semester.
 The tuition supplement for TCOB students who have 60 or more total hours of credit will increase as of the fall 2012 semester by an additional $500 ($250 for the fall semester and $250 for the spring semester), going from $1,500 to $2,000 for the academic year.
 More information on the tuition supplement can be found at: http://tippie.uiowa.edu/undergraduate/advising/tuitionsupplement/

 If my classification status changes after admission, or at any time during the year, will I be charged additional tuition?